learn-co-curriculum/java-mod-1-editors-vs-ide/README.md

 1. The ability to see all the files in your project at once and organize them from within the editor
-2. Syntax highlight, making it easier to see the different between variables, hardcoded values, methods, parameters, ...
+2. Syntax highlight, making it easier to see the difference between variables, hardcoded values, methods, parameters, ...
 3. Syntax validation, which highlights syntax errors in real-time while you're typing your code - no need to wait until you compile your code to see your